tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 Copyright licenses don't necessarily require any money to be charged for copies and the creator might choose to let anybody copy their work, providing they don't change it and keep their name on it.

+Copyright is automatically implied, any creative work which doesn't specify a license should be assumed to be copyrighted.
+If it were ever to come to a court case then the author might have a problem proving this and enforcing their copyright.
+Technically the work is copyrighted the moment it is created, even without any kind of copyright statement, registration or license agreement.

 ### Copyright and Open Source